 Eat and Drink – During Ramadan, it’s illegal to eat or drink in public areas, even for foreign visitors!
 The only exception is pregnant women and children.
 So, if you do have a long layover in Qatar during Ramadan, you will need to be prepared to go without food and water for a few hours or to fork out for an expensive meal behind closed doors at one of the hotels.

 Shops and museums – As for shops and museums, pretty much everything is closed during the afternoon.
-On our visit, the museums opened in the morning, closed at 2 pm, and re-opened at 8 pm.
+On our visit, the museums opened in the morning and closed at 2 pm, and re-opened at 8 pm.
 However, opening and closing times may vary slightly each year according to the times of sunrise and sunset.

 Public transport – Public transport seemed to be running as normal.
 The buses ran regularly and on time.
 The roads seemed clear and there was not too much traffic on the roads, even as the time of Iftar (evening meal) approached.